dhoeben/esp32-opentherm/README.md

 - Diagnostic & Monitoring (boiler state, flame, fault codes)

 ### ⚙️ My PCB Overview
-- Build from scratch!
+- 4 layer PCB build from scratch
 - Used the best part and foodprint for the task.
+- Created Galvanic isolation, so no false signals or inteferance.
 - Low power usage and "light off principle"
-- 7 colored LED for status of the gateway
+- 7 multicolor LED's for status of the gateway
 - Used an overpowered ESP32-S3, so there will be no issues in the future
 - Used BME680 on PCB for a back-up temperature.
 Also gives CO2 equivalent, for monitoring of air quality in boiler room.
 **Warning: Air quality sensing is just for fun, always use proper safety equipment for air quality monitoring.**